Last Updated on 03/31/26 by Rose Palmer

 The Medallion

-The Medallion App
+The Princess Cruises App

-I used the Medallion App to check in before my cruise.
-After downloading the app, I worked my way through each screen and eventually got into the “green” check in lane.
+I used the Princess Cruises app to check in before my cruise.
+After downloading the app, I added all the requested information and worked my way through each screen until I was “Ocean Ready”.
+I chose to pick up my medallion at the port, which put me in the “blue” check-in lane.
+This only added a few extra minutes at embarkation.

-Interactive On Board Screens
+Interactive On-Board Screens

 Near each elevator, a large interactive screen displayed a map of the ship or the current activities going on throughout the ship.
 These touch screens were very easy and intuitive to use.